 - Transaction Data such as details about payments between you and us and other details of purchases made by you.

-- Technical Data such as your login data, internet protocol addresses, browser type and version, operating system and platform and other technology on the devices you use to access our Services.
+- Technical Data such as your login data, internet protocol addresses you use to access our Services.

 - Profile Data such as your username and password, purchases or orders, your interests, preferences, feedback and survey responses.

 - Usage Data such as information about how you use our website, products and Services.

 - Marketing and Communications Data such as your preferences in receiving marketing communications from us and your communication preferences.

 We do not collect any Sensitive Data about you.
 Sensitive data refers to data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We do not collect any information about criminal convictions and offences.

 We only collect Personal Data that it deems to be reasonably necessary to fulfill your online requests and our legitimate business objectives.